trimstray/htrace.sh/README.md

 ## Issues

-If you get the error below after run `htrace.sh`:
+If you getting this error:

 ```
 not found in PATH: geoiplookup observatory ssllabs-scan mixed-content-scan